citrix/terraform-provider-citrix/docs/resources/daas_machine_catalog.md

 Required:

 - `hypervisor` (String) Id of the hypervisor for creating the machines.
+Required only if using power managed machines.
 - `hypervisor_resource_pool` (String) Id of the hypervisor resource pool that will be used for provisioning operations.
+- `service_account` (String) Service account for the domain.
+- `service_account_password` (String, Sensitive) Service account password for the domain.

 Optional: